jsimpsoncd/Ultimate-Circuit-Controller/README.md

 # poweron
 Baytech RPC-3 power control via php and expect

-The expect script can be used on it's own to control baytech RPC-3 PDUs.
+The expect script can be used on its own to control baytech RPC-3 PDUs.
 These are readily available on ebay and have 8 independantly switchable outlets.
 They are regularly under $50.

 Run it like so.